Notes on Confinement on $\mathbf{R^3 \times S^1}$: From Yang-Mills, super-Yang-Mills, and QCD(adj) to QCD(F): Back to the 2010's: the properties of dYM.

 The mass gap for the dual photon is thus of nonperturbative origin, as in the Polyakov model (\ref{msigma}).
 In the dYM EFT of (\ref{3dlagrangiandualdYM3}), we can repeat verbatim the derivation of the fundamental string tension $\Sigma_1$ of Section \ref{sec:polyakov_pass4} and replace (\ref{wilsonsigma2}) with

 The confining string is represented by the same type of semiclassical domain wall (domain line) configuration as the one shown on Figure \ref{fig:conf2} for the Polyakov model.

 A new effect due to the four-dimensional nature of the theory is the fact that the fundamental string tension (\ref{stringdYM}) is a decreasing function of $\theta$: it reaches maximum at $\theta=0$ and decreases upon increasing $\theta$ above zero as This behaviour of the confining string tension has been observed in lattice simulations of 4d pure YM theory \cite{DelDebbio:2006yuf}, which studied small variations of $\theta$ away from zero (it is a nontrivial matter to study $\theta$-dependence on the lattice, because of the notorious ``sign problem'').
 The $\theta$-dependence found there agrees with that motivated by large-$N$ arguments.\footnote{The large-$N$ expansion for YM theory has a long history, starting with \cite{tHooft:1973alw}.
 The $\theta$-angle dependence at large-$N$ was first discussed in \cite{Witten:1979vv,Witten:1980sp}.
 Unfortunately, we have no space to introduce large-$N$ ideas here and simply refer to the literature.
 However, we stress that our---decidedly small-$N$---discussion here shows that the implications of the large-$N$ arguments appear to extend down to $N=2$.
-This is not the first time we shall see an indication of this.} For our $N=2$ case, the coefficient for the leading $\theta^2$ dependence in (\ref{sigma1theta}) is close to the lattice result for $N=3$, the smallest value of $N$ they study: ref. \cite{DelDebbio:2006yuf} obtained $0.08(1)$ for the coefficient of the $\theta^2$ term in $\Sigma_1$ for $N=3$, vs. our $0.125$ for $N=2$.\footnote{In fact, the difference is probably accounted for by the fact that the coefficient of the $\theta^2$ term found in the pure YM lattice studies is a decreasing function of $N$, likely $\sim \theta^2/N^2$ at large enough $N$ \cite{DelDebbio:2006yuf}.} This lends credence to the expectation that dYM captures qualitatively---and in some cases also quantitatively---the features of the 4d pure YM theory.
+This is not the first time we shall see an indication of this.} For our $N=2$ case, the coefficient for the leading $\theta^2$ dependence in (\ref{sigma1theta}) is close to the lattice result for $N=3$, the smallest value of $N$ they study: ref. \cite{DelDebbio:2006yuf} obtained $0.08(1)$ for the coefficient of the $\theta^2$ term in $\Sigma_1$ for $N=3$, vs. our $0.0625$ for $N=2$.
+This lends credence to the expectation that dYM captures qualitatively---and in some cases also quantitatively---the features of the 4d pure YM theory.

 The agreement of (\ref{sigma1theta}) with the lattice results is quite remarkable (more recent lattice studies \cite{Bonati:2018rfg,Bonati:2019kmf} of dYM with a fixed deformation term like (\ref{doubletrace}) also reveal further quantitative agreements of observables related to the $\theta$-dependence between dYM and pure 4d YM theories).
 The arguments that led us to (\ref{dYM3}) made no reference to the existence of a large-$N$ limit, but relied solely on calculable semiclassics.
 Yet, they show good agreement with large-$N$ and, most importantly, with ``experiment''---the lattice data for the 4d YM theory.